Scout

 1. Add codex_app_server to protocol and runtime endpoint transport unions.

-2. Derive Codex relay agents to that transport instead of tmux.
+2. Derive app-server-backed Codex agents to that transport; keep tmux as the current transport for tmux-backed agents.

 3. Add a persistent CodexAppServerSessionManager in @openscout/runtime.